amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 #### Verification

-On the device see that the user is configured
+See that the user is configured

 	HQ-ISR# show snmp user